 For all other cases the UE stays in the current serving cell and applies normal cell reselection process.
 The service request procedure is started, if still necessary, when timer T3346 expires or is stopped.

+#28 (Restricted service area):

+The UE shall perform the mobility registration update procedure.